Do you have a closet full of clothes but still don’t know what to wear?

 Sometimes projects take longer than expected or they might not have turned out the way you want it to – that’s okay.
 Figure out what went wrong; maybe the technique needs improving or perhaps it just wasn’t meant to be.
 Upcycling is a journey, and I can tell you that it is a process of learning, making mistakes and eventually success!

 Hello.
 My name is Agatha and I’m based in sunny Singapore.
 I love to transform old things into something that’s more useable, and I’m very passionate about sustainable fashion.
-I post my tutorials and upcycling journey on “Green Issues by Agy“, and I have just co-founded Connected Threads Asia to spread the importance of making sustainable fashion choices.
+I post my tutorials and upcycling journey on “Green Issues by Agy“.

 Thank you to Judith for having me guest post.
 It’s always lovely to work with like-minded and passionate people!